ShuraBlack/JDAdvanced/README.md

 JDAvanced is an extension created by fans(me) that enhances the functionality of the popular Java Discord API Wrapper, [JDA](https://github.com/discord-jda/JDA).
 It provides additional features to simplify bot building, event creation, and database/SQL handling, among others.
 > ❗️Disclaimer: As mentioned earlier, this project is solely a "fan-made" creation of mine.
 I am a student pursuing a degree in applied computer science.
+> Please note that not everything may be optimized to the highest standard, but I hope you still enjoy using it.

 ## License
 This project is licensed under the **Apache 2.0** license.<br>